 There are no pay-per-use lounges.

-In the event of bad weather or massive flight cancellations, this airport has a supply of cots for stranded travellers.
-If you are stranded during a weather delay, contact an airport employee to find out when the cots are located.
-According to a May 2018 review, a traveller noted that “cots are no longer available in Terminal A”.
-Keep in mind that cots are not available for travellers who simply decide to spend the night in the airport.
-Bad weather and mass flight cancellations only!
+In the event of bad weather or massive flight cancellations, this airport has a limited supply of cots for stranded travellers.
+If you are stranded during a weather delay, contact an airport employee to find out where the cots can be found.

 Airport WiFi / Internet